Sarkodie88/two-tier-application-ec2-terraform/README.md

 ## Enhancements
 The following modifications can be done to enhance the architectural design we currently have:
 - Use an Auto Scaling Group to create the instances for high availability.
-- Replace database instance with an RDS instance or AURORA DB.
+- Replace database instance with an RDS instance or Aurora DB.

 ## Contributing